 Drop and extend – drop your hips back and low dynamically, as your front wheel leaves the edge.
 Extend the bike out ahead of you to keep it level with the landing.

 Pressure release – unweight your feet as the rear wheel leaves the edge, as you continue to drop your body weight towards the landing.

 Feet control – relax and bring the extended bike back under your feet for the landing.
 Arms and legs should be extended, ready to absorb the impact.

 Landing smoothly – land with both wheels together and absorb as much impact through the legs as possible.
 Keep your head up and look down the trail.

-Practicing your cornering technique will help you ride faster on every trail.
-Corners are the one thing every racetrack has in common
+Practising your cornering technique will help you ride faster on every trail.
+Corners are the one thing every race track has in common

 Head – keep your head up and look to the exit of the turn.
 The more you read the trail ahead of you, the faster you can go while planning your next line.